23 Dec Furnish Your Life, an Interview with Janine Wang

-Janine Wang is a new instructor coming to the Folk School this fall.
-We were delighted to interview her and learn about what inspires her work, explore the connections between furniture and behavior, and learn more about her class, “Imaginative Knobs and Pulls”.
+Janine Wang is returning to the Folk School in June to teach back-to-back Woodturning classes.
+Read our interview to learn about what inspires her work and explore the connections between furniture and behavior.
 Happy reading!

 BW: Tell us a bit about you and your background in woodwork.
 How did you get started?